 - 2-3 tbsp of vegan Worcester sauce (or soy sauce)

-- Add the chopped garlic and onion to a pan along with the olive oil and cook for about 5 mins.
+- Add the garlic and onion to a pan along with the olive oil and cook for about 5 mins

 - Stir in all remaining ingredients except the tomatoes and mix well

-- Drain the pasta quickly and then add to the sauce right away and top with the meatballs and some basil.
+- Drain the pasta quickly and then add to the sauce right away and top with the meatballs and some basil and possibly some vegan parmesan or pine nuts.